ovh/docs/pages/platform/ai/training_tuto_07_train_rasa_chatbot/guide.en-gb.md

 For more explanation about the CLI command for AI Training please click on this link: [CLI Reference](https://docs.ovh.com/gb/en/publiccloud/ai/cli/overview-cli/).

-Explanation here for the command inside the dockerfile:
+Explanation here for the command inside the Dockerfile:
 - rasa train : This command will start to train a model with the NLU data you provide.
 The training launch some component and follow a pipeline defined in your file config.yml.
 - --force : This line is an option for the Rasa train command.
 It allows to force Rasa to train a model and not only search if the data provided as been already trained.
 This option will retrain a model even if the data hasn't changed.
 - --out : This argument permits to say how you want to save your model.
 Here we saved the model in the folder trained-models and in the container <model-output-container>.